 March Madness…workplace productivity killer?

-According to another survey by staffing company OfficeTeam, 46% of professionals are all-in when it comes to celebrating sporting events like March Madness in the office, while 33% aren’t big fans but will play along.
+According to a new survey by staffing company OfficeTeam, nearly half of professionals (46%) are all-in when it comes to celebrating sporting events like March Madness in the office, and another third (33%) aren’t big fans but will play along.
 About 62% of workers said they check scores while at the office.

 In less tolerant workplaces, 23% said they have to watch in secret, with one in five saying they’ve had to resort to watching games in the bathroom at work.